princeppy/ChartsInSharePoint2013/README.md

 The categories are now in the xCategories array, and the counts are in the seriesData array.

-### Creating the chartNow that we have the data in the format we need, we can create the chart.
+### Creating the chart
+Now that we have the data in the format we need, we can create the chart.
 The chart will display in the engagementsByLeaderChart div on our page.

 ```
 $('#engagementsByLeaderChart').highcharts({